GERMAN INTERVIEW MISTAKES: THE DOS AND DON’TS

 It’s so basic that you’d think that it doesn’t deserve to be mentioned, but candidates lying during an interview is pretty much a given.
 One Havard Business Review article cites 81% of people admitting to misrepresenting themselves at some point in their career with study participants telling 2.19 lies per 15-minute interview.

-While little falsehoods aren’t a big deal, exaggerating too much can see you get into piles of trouble.
-Don’t take credit for someone else’s work, don’t lie about your experience, don’t change your job title, etc., as all of these things are big no-nos.
-I’ve seen it all in my time with colleagues giving themselves promotions on LinkedIn and even, another one saying they led a project that didn’t even start until after they left the organization.
+I’ve seen countless times.
+I’ve had a few colleagues give themselves promotions on LinkedIn and another one who claimed they led a project that didn’t even start until after they left the company.
 Everyone who saw the changes on LinkedIn knew this and those people became a big joke, losing any trust or credibility they may have once had.

-These events can follow you for years to come and that’s because people talk.
-When organizations are interviewing new candidates, they may glimpse your CV history and see that you worked somewhere where someone they know worked as well.
-They may informally check with them to see if they knew you and what they thought about you.
-I’ve had people message me for these reasons and I’m sure that the same has been done for me as well.
+These events can follow you for years to come, especially in cities like Berlin, Frankfurt, or Munich where a talent community can be small and everyone knows one another.
+People talk and when organizations are interviewing new candidates, they may glimpse your CV history and see that you worked with someone they also know.
+Often, they will informally check to see if they know you and what they think about you.
 It won’t look good if a former colleague says “Don’t hire that person.
-They took credit for work that didn’t even start until after they left the company.
+They took credit for work that they didn’t do.
 It was a betrayal to everyone who actually worked on that project.”

-11) Being Too Honest and Spilling Your Guts
+10) Being Too Honest and Spilling Your Guts

 While it’s illegal to ask certain personal questions, some interviewers at German company may ask for details like your age, marital status, or family plans.
-Under no circumstances should you answer these questions, as that’s information they could use against you when they’re making a hiring decision.
+Under no circumstances should you answer, as that’s information they could use against you when they’re making a hiring decision.
 See this video for more information.
 If you’re asked such a question, tell them it’s not something you feel comfortable discussing and that you’d rather stay focused on questions that are relevant to the job.

 A common question is “Why did you leave your last company?”
-Say you had a terrible boss, the company overworked you without compensation, and/or the company had limited career advancement opportunities, avoid telling them anything about this.
-Again, these are all truly valid reasons to leave a place, but depending on how you word it, it might not come across that well for different reasons.
-So to avoid falling into a trap, keep your answers factual, forward-looking, and to the point.
+You might have had a terrible boss, were overworked you without compensation, and/or had limited career advancement opportunities.
+Don’t mention anything like this and whatever you do, don’t complain about your last company or any of your former colleagues.
+Again, these are all truly valid reasons to leave a place, but depending on how you word it, it might not come across that well.
+Don’t fall into that trap, keep your answers factual, forward-looking, and to the point.

 This is usually enough and will allow you to continue on to more important interview discussions.